 “What’s your name?”
-Lottie asked me as she lead the way from the room at the back of the stairs of the abandoned home to the kitchen.
+Lottie asked as she led me to the kitchen.

 “Summer?
-That’s–” She paused, ruffled through a few cupboards before pulling out a sandwich bag of crackers, and then continued, “A really unique name.”
+That’s–” Her hand ruffled through a few cupboards before pulling out a sandwich bag of crackers, “A really unique name.”
+She

 “You have a problem with my name?”
+She said with her hands to her hips.
 I chuckled.

 “You make it sound like you’ve heard every name on the planet.”